ivansmith7795/clothing-style-classifier/recommender/README.md

 ## Basic ANN Recommender ##

+The basic recommender, as mentioned above, leverages an ANN classification system to choose items a given user would be interested in.
+This is largely a content-based classification system but could easily incorporate similar user preferences to make inferences about item purchases.

+The system makes use of the following features, which mimick the ecommerce standard filter options currently available to users:

+'Brand', 'Price', 'Color', 'Outer fabric material', 'Collar', 'Sleeve length', 'Dress length', 'Consolidated Prints', 'Fabric'

 The script for the basic recommender can be found in the ANN_recommender_basic.py file.
-Below is an explaination of the code:
+Below is an explaination of the code.

 We import the ANNOY algorithm along with pandas an numpy to manipulate the data.
 Sklearn LabelBinarizer will be used for one-hot encoding our categorical features (which will be described later on):